nenuphars/promise-me-a-dinner/README.md

 });
 ```

-After the last step, you should display an additional `<li>` with the text: `Mashed potatoes are ready!`.
+After the last step, you should display an additional step with the text: `Mashed potatoes are ready!`.

 ## Iteration 2 | Make the stake with promises